-Referring to property and equipment in the Supermarket segment, if the discount rate had been different by 0.5% from management's estimate the carrying value of property and equipment would be NIS 239 thousand lower or NIS 197 thousand higher.
+Referring to property and equipment in the Supermarket segment, if the discount rate had been different by 0.5% from management's estimate the carrying value of property and equipment would not change.

-If the growth rate had been different by 0.5% from management's estimate the carrying value of property and equipment would be NIS 1.0 million lower or NIS 1.1 million higher.
+If the growth rate had been different by 0.5% from management's estimate the carrying value of property and equipment would be NIS 1.3 million lower or higher.